The Museo del Prado in Madrid: the most fascinating collection of European art in Spain

 Mónica Torres

-The general admission fee for the Museo del Prado is 15 euros, and admission is free for under 18s.
-Moreover, admission to the main collection is free between 6-8pm from Monday to Saturday and between 7-9pm on Sundays and holidays, although be advised that the museum can get quite busy during these hours.
-The museum is easy to reach using public transport, with nearby metro stations at Banco de España (line 2) and Atocha (line 1).
+The general admission fee for the Museo del Prado is 15 euros, and admission is free for people under 18 and students between 18 and 25 years old.
+Moreover, admission to the main collection is free between 6-8pm from Monday to Saturday and between 5-7pm on Sundays and holidays, although be advised that the museum can get quite busy during these hours.
+If you are also planning on visiting the Museo Reina Sofía and the Thyssen Museum, you can acquire the Paseo del Arte Pass for 32€, which gives you access to the three museums within one year of purchasing it.
+The guided tour of the museum has a duration of 90 minutes at a rate of 25€ per person for a maximum of 29 visitors.

 Check the calendar of exhibitions here.